kristofhracza/hacking-procedure/Reconnaissance/assumptions.md

 - PHP files
     - If one or more file is found during recon, assume that there are more php files on the site and scan for them.
     (Use a wordlist such as [https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/Common-PHP-Filenames.txt](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/Common-PHP-Filenames.txt))
-- If there's a list of people or names with email addresses and see a list of countries listed
+    - Any other files:      Try the method described [here](./web#scan-for-multiple-file-extensions-with-the-same-list) to expose more files.
-assume that different people might have different email formats (see help and longer explanation below)
+- If there's a list of people or names with email addresses and see a list of countries listed assume that different people might have different email formats (see help and longer explanation below)

 ## Emails